Blog / Refund abuse, Promo abuse

 Refund abuse and resellers often go hand in hand.
 Resellers bulk buy stock to sell at inflated prices.
 They will often take advantage of your refund policies to return the items they couldn’t shift.

-3. Item did not arrive
+3. Item not received (INR) fraud

 Customers saying their order never arrived is one of the most common forms of returns abuse.
 A variation of this is customers claiming their items were damaged in transit or arrived faulty.